robert17/iotf-rtd/docs/device_mgmt/operations/index.rst

 Device Initiated
 ----------------

-Thesre operations are initiated by the device, manage and unmanage operations must be supported by all managed devices.
+These operations are initiated by the device, manage and unmanage operations must be supported by all managed devices.
 All other operations are optional.

 Management Operations